Dodge C series

 The C series is a line of pickup trucks sold by Dodge from 1954 until 1960.
 It replaced the Dodge B series of trucks and was eventually supplanted by the Dodge D series, introduced in 1961.
 Unlike the B series, which were closely related to Dodge's prewar trucks, the C series was a complete redesign.
-Dodge continued the "pilot house" tradition of high-visibility cabs with a wraparound windshield introduced in 1955.
+Dodge continued the "pilot house" tradition of high-visibility cabs with a wrap-around windshield introduced in 1955.
 A two-speed "PowerFlite" automatic transmission was newly available that year.
 The Dodge Town Panel and Town Wagon also used the new design.

+History

 Chrysler called the Hemi-powered Dodge trucks "Power Giant" in 1957, and introduced power steering and brakes, a three-speed automatic, and a 12-volt electrical system.
 From 1957 to 1959, Dodge offered the Sweptside pickup, a rival to the Chevrolet Cameo Carrier, but it never became a bestseller.
 A flat-sided (and thus wider) "Sweptline" cargo box came in 1959.
 The company also adopted the standard pickup truck numbering scheme, also used by Ford and GM at that time.
 Thus, the ½ ton Dodge was now called the D100.
 The traditional separate-fender body "Utiline" version remained available, with a GVWR of up to 9000 lb on 1-ton models.

+After an agreement between Dodge and Studebaker, the C-Series' pickup bed also saw use in the Studebaker Champ pickup truck range.

-Four wheel drive W-Series Power Wagons
+Four-wheel-drive W-Series Power Wagons

-Starting in the 1957 model year, factory four wheel drive versions of the Dodge C Series trucks were produced and sold as the W-100, W-200, W-300, and W-500, alongside the older WDX/WM-300 "Military Style" Dodge Power Wagon.
-The pickups had the "Power Wagon" badge on the fender.
-The heavy duty four wheel drive W-300 and W-500 trucks were marketed as "Power Giants".
+Starting in the 1957 model year, factory four-wheel-drive versions of the Dodge C series trucks were produced and sold as the W-100, W-200, W-300, and W-500, alongside the older WDX/WM-300 "Military Style" Power Wagon.
+The latter had the "Power Wagon" badge on the fender.
+The heavy-duty four-wheel-drive W-300 and W-500 trucks were marketed as "Power Giants".